needle-mirror/com.unity.xr.openxr/Documentation~/input.md

 * Avoid generic "any controller" bindings if possible (for example, bindings to `<XRController>`).
 * Use action references and avoid inline action definitions.

-OpenXR Requires that all bindings be attached only once at application startup.
+OpenXR requires that all bindings be attached only once at application startup.
 Unity recommends the use of Input Action Assets, and Input Action References to Actions within those assets so that Unity can present those bindings to OpenXR at applications startup.

 ## Using OpenXR input with Unity

 Using OpenXR with Unity is the same as configuring any other input device using the Unity Input System:

 1. Decide on what actions and action maps you want to use to describe your gameplay, experience or menu operations
-2. Create an `Input Action` Asset, or use the one included with the [Sample](#run-the-sample).
+2. Create an `Input Action` Asset, or use the one included with the Controller [Sample](#controller-sample).
 3. Add the actions and action maps you defined in step 1 in the `Input Action` Asset you decided to use in step 2.
 4. Create bindings for each action.

     When using OpenXR, you must either create a "Generic" binding, or use a binding to a device that Unity's OpenXR implementation specifically supports.
-For a list of these specific devices, see the [Interaction bindings](#interaction-bindings) section.
+For a list of these specific devices, refer to the [Interaction bindings](#interaction-bindings) section.

 5. Save your `Input Action` Asset.
 6. Ensure your actions and action maps are enabled at runtime.

-    The [Sample](#run-the-sample) contains a helper script called `Action Asset Enabler` which enables every action within an `Input Action` Asset.
+    The [Sample](#controller-sample) contains a helper script called `Action Asset Enabler` which enables every action within an `Input Action` Asset.
 If you want to enable or disable specific actions and action maps, you can manage this process yourself.

 7. Write code that reads data from your actions.

-    For more information, see the [Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/) package documentation, or consult the [Sample](#run-the-sample) to see how it reads input from various actions.
+    For more information, visit the [Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/) package documentation, or consult the [Sample](#controller-sample) to learn how it reads input from various actions.

 8. Enable the set of Interaction Features that your application uses.

     If you want to receive input from OpenXR, the Interaction Features you enable must contain the devices you've created bindings with.
 For example, a binding to `<WMRSpatialController>{leftHand}/trigger` requires the Microsoft Motion Controller feature to be enabled in order for that binding to receive input.
-For more information on Interaction Features, see the [Interaction profile features](./index.md#interaction-profile-features) section.
+For more information on Interaction Features, refer to the [Interaction profile features](./index.md#interaction-profile-features) section.

-9. Run your application!
+9. Run your application.

-You can use the Unity Input System Debugger (menu: **Window &gt; Analysis &gt; Input Debugger**) to troubleshoot any problems with input and actions.
+You can use the Unity Input System Debugger (menu: **Window** &gt; **Analysis** &gt; **Input Debugger**) to troubleshoot any problems with input and actions.

-The Input System Debugger can be found under **Window &gt; Analysis &gt; Input Debugger**
+You can access the Input System Debugger under **Window** &gt; **Analysis** &gt; **Input Debugger**

 ## Detailed information

 ### Unity Input System

 Unity requires the use of the Input System package when using OpenXR.
 Unity automatically installs this package when you install Unity OpenXR Support.
-For more information, see the Input System package [documentation](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/Installation.html).
+For more information, refer to the Input System package [documentation](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/Installation.html).

 ###  Interaction Profile Features